 \subsection{Extracting the Critical Conditions from the Outer Bound}

 In order to obtain the matching condition, we first derive a novel outer bound for this problem.
 An important technique in the derivation of this outer bound is the introduction of certain appropriate random variables outside of the original problem.
 This approach is partly motivated by our previous work \cite{TianDiggaviShamai:09,Song:12,Khezeli:14(1),Khezeli:14(2)}, which can further be traced back to Ozarow \cite{Ozarow:80}.
-Consider $M$ zero-mean Gaussian random variables $(W_1,W_2,\ldots,W_M)$, independent of everything else, with covariance matrix $\Sigma_{W_1,W_2,\ldots,W_M}$, and write
+Consider $M$ zero-mean Gaussian random variables $(W_1,W_2,\ldots,W_M)$, independent of everything else, with covariance matrix $\Sigma_{W_{[1:M]}}$, and write

-The outer bound will be written as a necessary condition that any distortion vector has to satisfy.
-For this purpose, we bound the following quantity for any encoding and decoding functions:
+The outer bound will be written as a necessary condition that any achievable distortion vector has to satisfy.
+For this purpose, we bound the following quantity (a summation of entropy powers) for any encoding and decoding functions:

-where $\sigma^2_{Z_{M+1}}\triangleq 0$ for notational simplicity.
+where we have used $\sigma^2_{Z_{M+1}}\triangleq 0$ for notational simplicity.
 An almost identical quantity was used in \cite{TianDiggaviShamai:09} to obtain an approximate characterization for the distortion region of the Gaussian broadcast problem with bandwidth mismatch.
 We shall upper-bound this quantity using the channel properties and lower-bound it using the source reconstruction requirements, then combine them to obtain an eventual outer bound.